noumanshoaib/dota-gsi/README.md

 ## Assumptions

-1. There will be one client communicating with the backend, so the code does not support multiple clients.
+1. There will be one client communicating with the backend, so the code does not support multiple clients speaks to the backend.
+2. As different unique auth tokens can be used to define multiple different clients (as mentioned in shared resources in the assessments), in my case, I am just considering one client, also I am validating requests coming to the server if they match the auth token from the client.
+Just to show a good practise to allow only valid clients.
-2. Real-time communication can be achieved using various methods such as WebSockets, Server-Side Events, Long Polling, etc. In this case, WebSockets (socket.io) are used.
+3. Real-time communication can be achieved using various methods such as WebSockets, Server-Side Events, Long Polling etc. In this case, WebSockets (socket.io) are used.
+4. I have seen multiple implementation of **GSI** using events, then emit them once we receive the data from game client and then subscribing to values coming from **GSI** that we need, I like the approach as well, we can write business logic based on specific attributes changes clean manner, but I just went with simplicity for now to complete the task, I am passing everything as it is coming from the game client after transforming the response into a better data structure to simplify the logic on the frontend.

 The repository contains two folders:
 1. backend